B612 Asteroid Institute

 Referee for Planetary and Space Science, MNRAS, New Astronomy

-Executive secretary for NASA proposal review panel
+Executive secretary, external reviewer, and panel reviewer for NASA proposal review panels

 Astronomy public talks series organizer, Las Cumbres Observatory (May 2016 – November 2017)